rschristopher/ischristtrue.com/src/ancient-views/fall.md

 !!! quote "Genesis 4:8"
     And Cain talked with Abel his brother: and it came to pass, when they were in the field, that Cain rose up against Abel his brother, and slew him.

-Sin and death now entered the world.
+Sin and death are now in the world, and it spread until nearly all of mankind was thoroughly corrupted.

-It is in this age that the Lord withdrew His spirit such that it will no longer strive with man.
+And near the end of this age the Lord withdrew His spirit such that it will no longer strive with man.

 !!! quote "Genesis 6:3-8"
     And the Lord said, “My Spirit shall not strive with man forever, for he is indeed flesh; yet his days shall be one hundred and twenty years.”
 There were giants on the earth in those days, and also afterward, when the sons of God came in to the daughters of men and they bore children to them.
 Those were the mighty men who were of old, men of renown.